CRDI is coordinating expertise across our partner academic institutions and beyond to develop and deliver resources for research training.

-Development of one such resource, E-learning, is a current priority area for CRDI.
-We are working with our academic research community, pharmaceutical and medical device companies, the Health Products Regulatory Authority (formerly the Irish Medicines Board) and patients to develop online/blended education modules and information resources.
+Development of one such resource, e-Learning, is a current priority area for CRDI.
+We are working with our academic research community, pharmaceutical and medical device companies, the Health Products Regulatory Authority, the National Standards Authority of Ireland and patients to develop online/blended education modules and information resources.
 A multimedia approach incorporates filmed presenters with dynamic graphics, case studies, interviews, resources and quizzes.

 Principles of Medical Device Design